 Where to Watch the NACAR iRacing Pro Invitational Series

-NASCAR may have switched to a simulation race, but the excitement and interest in the event is real.
+NASCAR may have switched to a simulation race, but the excitement and interest in the event are real.
 One of the main reasons why is that NASCAR takes a whole lot of mastering even as a simulated competition and driving in a racing simulator puts as much strain on a player as an actual race.

 With this said, Fox Sports 1 hasn’t missed out on the opportunity to broadcast the upcoming event from the Bristol Motor Speedway virtual replica on Sunday starting at 1:00 PM ET.
 The viewership numbers are of course encouraging enough, making for an interesting comparison between generations.

-Last week’s race was the second highest TV rating for a sports program, perhaps not too surprising amid the novel coronavirus outbreak which has suspended all sporting events across the United States, and the world.
+Last week’s race was the second-highest TV rating for a sports program, perhaps not too surprising amid the novel coronavirus outbreak which has suspended all sporting events across the United States and the world.

 Meanwhile, Hendrick Motorsports and Corey Williams are working on a next-level sim-racing rig to edge the competition with the help of better hardware.